lxgr-linux/pokete/README.md

 ## Tips
 - In conversations you can very easily skip the text printing by pressing any key
 - When you want to see the next text in a conversation, also just press any key
-- Don't play on fullscreen, the game then starts to be overseeable
+- Don't play on full-screen, the game then starts to be overseeable
 - Don't be offended by the other trainers, they may swear at you

 ## TODO